Jsturgi4/Green-Path/README.md

 **Optional Nice-to-have Stories**

 * Multiple green transportation options.
+* A 'what if' section where a user could predict if they took X route Y times a year what the total reduction in carbon footprint would be.

 ### 2. Screen Archetypes

 * Login
 * Optional user registers an account - User signs up or logs into their account
 * User chooses country, city, state.
 We will start with 1 major city for demo purposes.
-* Upon selecting route the app will generate carbon reduction for this one time.
+* Upon selecting route the app will generate carbon reduction for this one time transportation option.
 * User will have the option to save this data to their account.
+* A screen that can calculate long term 'what ifs'.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Music selection
-* Profile
+* Find Routes
-* Settings
+* Account sign in

-Optional:
-* Music/Encounter Queue
-* Discover (Top Choices)
+* Quick Calculate (one time and long term)

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available